AlexWebLab/bootstarter/README.md

 # bootstarter

-Blank HTML/CSS/JS template for new projects based on Bootstrap (3.3.7) and enhanced with useful plugins:
+Blank HTML/CSS/JS template for new projects based on Bootstrap (3.3.7) and enhanced with useful plugins.

+## Features:
+* jQuery function to detect in which Bootstrap display width the viewport is.
+* The above function is also used to display the current Bootstrap display width and the width of the viewport on the bottom right corner.
+* Bootstrap styling reset CSS (remove shadows and outlines).
+* 5 columns Bootstrap grid.
+* Bootstrap carousel fading effect (adding the following class: .carousel-fade).
+* Swipe effect to Boostrap carousel for touch devices.
+* Bootstrap dropdown animation.

+## Plugins:
 * jQuery (1.12.4)
 * jQuery mobile
 * Select2 (4.0.3)